 Attendance Policy: Regular attendance is strongly recommended.
 You are responsible for any announcements that you may have missed if you choose not to attend class or if you cannot attend class.
 You should get the missed notes/announcements from one of your peers.
-Discuss any questions you have on the content with a TA during their scheduled office hours.
+Discuss any questions you have on the content with a classmate or stop by during my scheduled office hours.
 It is expected that you will respect your peers and the instructor with appropriate behavior while in class and that you will arrive to class on time.
 Students who are not willing to attend regularly should drop the course.